 Treatment for arthritis depends on the underlying cause.
 In some cases, physical therapy and surgery are needed.

+Unlike acetaminophen, which only relieves pain, NSAIDs are drugs that both relieve pain and reduce inflammation.
 All NSAIDs work by blocking an enzyme called cyclooxygenase.
 This enzyme contributes to the inflammation response.
 Blocking this enzyme helps stop the painful effects of inflammation before they happen.

-Although they all do essentially the same thing, NSAIDs are not all the same because they affect people differently.
-Also, some of them can’t be combined with other medications or be taken if you have particular medical conditions.
-Treatment with NSAIDs is very individual.
-Make sure your doctor has your complete medical history when they’re considering a specific NSAID for you.
+Although all NSAIDs essentially do the same thing, they’re not all the same because they affect people differently.
+Also, some options cannot be combined with other arthritis medications or be taken if you’re also managing other health conditions.

 - increased risk of stroke or heart attack

 If you take a large amount of an NSAID and if you take it for a long time, your risk of developing side effects increases.

 In rare instances, NSAIDs can damage your liver and kidneys.
 Higher dosages and longer NSAID treatment periods carry a higher risk of developing liver and kidney damage.
 If you have liver or kidney problems, NSAID treatment options may not be suitable for you.